9 types of office layouts with pros and cons

 1. Prefer an agile office layout with multiple types of workspaces

-2. Consider your working model
+2. Take your working model into account

-3. Ask your workers about their feedback and preferences
+3. Ask your teams about their preferences

-4. Take into account your office size and the number of employees
+4. Consider your office size and headcount

 6. Create an inclusive workspace layout